Can't stop drinking? There is a solution...

 -- Heard at a meeting

 "I've been through some terrible things in my life.
-Some of
+Some of them have actually happened."

 --- Heard in a meeting